 Step 1: Investigation

 This step has a clear and straightforward objective: to gain a high trust level with your web analytics data.
 Generally speaking, it is a two-part process:

-- Data Filtering – Once you have completed the initial technical QA step, it is time to clean up the data, making it more readable and valuable for deep, upcoming analysis.
-There are many different ways of filtering out noise from your Google Analytics data.
-I would recommend you to start by consolidating duplications (such as duplicate URLs in the reports), filtering internal IP addresses, excluding bots and known spiders, implementing custom campaign parameters to your URLs, etc.
+Data Filtering – Once you have completed the initial technical step, it is time to clean up the data, making it more readable and valuable for future analysis.
+There are many different ways of filtering out noise from your data.
+You to start by consolidating canonical URLs, filtering internal IP addresses and testing environments, excluding bots and known spiders, implementing custom campaign parameters to your URLs, etc.